 Don’t worry, there is still a chance to keep your visibility in your fan’s news feeds without necessarily having to pay to sponsor your content.

 The best way is to create organic and qualitative engagement between your users.
 Indeed, Facebook will prioritise public content generating interactions between users.
-Beware, we are talking about organic interactions, as artificial engagement such as “tag your best friend”, “like if you are a Harry Potter fan”, or “share and attempt to win trip to Paris”, is penalised by Facebook since past December.
+Beware, we are talking about organic interactions, as artificial engagement such as “tag your best friend”, “like if you are a Harry Potter fan”, or “share and attempt to win a trip to Paris”, is penalised by Facebook since past December.

 How to boost organic engagement between the users?